Crimes Lawyers

 On the other hand, a person charged with assault with the intent to achieve unwanted contact, without involving sexual penetration, shall receive a penalty with a maximum sentence of 5 years, upon conviction, according to the Michigan penal code.

-With that said, following Michigan’s supreme court ruling, a sentence will sometimes be based on the court’s discretion.
+With that said, following Michigan’s Supreme Court ruling, a sentence will sometimes be based on the court’s discretion.
 That means the judge presiding over the sex crime case can decide the reasonable sentence upon the conviction of an individual, without referring to the set penalties in the Michigan penal code.

 Besides jail time, being convicted of assault with intent to commit CSC can attract other penalties and life-altering consequences, such as:

-The cards are stacked against you when facing sex related charges.
-Even when a prosecution does not justify a conviction for the charges brought before the court, a recent Michigan supreme court ruling allows the court to convict the accused for a lesser charge.
+The cards are stacked against you when facing sex-related charges.
+Even when a prosecution does not justify a conviction for the charges brought before the court, a recent Michigan Supreme Court ruling allows the court to convict the accused for a lesser charge.

 For example, if a person is charged with criminal sexual conduct involving sexual penetration, and the prosecution fails to meet the burden of proof for those charges, the defendant can potentially face a conviction for assaulting a person with the intent to commit CSC.

-This could happen, especially where the prosecution believes that a CSC 1st degree Michigan offense was committed, but cannot find sufficient evidence to prove that sexual penetration occurred.
+This could happen, especially where the prosecution believes that a CSC 1st-degree Michigan offense was committed, but cannot find sufficient evidence to prove that sexual penetration occurred.

 Sex crimes allegations or charges are quite serious in Michigan.
 Even when the alleged victim decides not to press charges, the prosecution may still opt not to drop your case, especially when the said criminal sexual conduct involves a minor or persons with disabilities.